Control with uncertain data of socially structured compartmental epidemic models: Social mixing functions

 \section{Social mixing functions}

-In this appendix we report the details of the social interaction functions that characterize the dynamics of social mixing.
+This last appendix is devoted to report the details of the social interaction functions that characterize the dynamics of social mixing.
 These characteristics are in fact crucial for a correct prediction of outcomes, especially in diseases transmitted by close contacts.
 Several large-scale studies have been designed in the last decade to determine relevant age-based models in social mixing.
 Without attempting to review the vast literature on this topic, we mention \cite{Betal,Metal,PCJ} and the references therein.

 The number of contacts per person generally shows considerable variability according to age, occupation, country and even day of the week, in relation to the social habits of the population.
-Nevertheless, some universal behaviours can be extracted which emerge as a function of specific social activities.
+Nevertheless, some universal behaviors can be extracted which emerge as a function of specific social activities.
 Social mixing is highly age-related, which means that people usually tend to interact with other people of a similar age.
-Young people have a high rate of contact with adults aged around 30-39 and older people over 60, i.e. their parents and grandparents respectively.
+Young people have a high rate of contact with adults aged around 30-39 and older people over 65, i.e. their parents and grandparents respectively.
 Contact rates are indeed very high at home and at school.
-On the other hand, professional mixing is weakly assortative by age and tends to be determined by uniform interactions, approximately between people from 25 and 60 years old.
+On the other hand, professional mixing is weakly assortative by age and tends to be determined by uniform interactions, approximately between people from 25 and 65 years old.

-For these reasons we consider an interaction function determined by three main sub-functions that characterize the family, the school and the professional mixing.
-Therefore, a stylized function approximating a realistic contact matrix can be written as follows
+For these reasons we consider an interaction function determined by three main sub-functions that characterize the family, the school and the professional mixing. { Therefore, a stylized function approximating a realistic contact matrix can be written as follows

-where the functions $\beta_j(a,a_*)$ take into account the different contact rates of people with ages $a$ and $a_*$ in relation to specific social activities of the type $\mathcal A = \{F,E,P\}$, where we identify family contacts with $F$, education and school contacts with $E$ and professional contacts with $P$.
+where the functions $\beta_j(a,a_*)$ take into account the different contact rates of people with ages $a$ and $a_*$ in relation to specific social activities of the type $\mathcal A = \{F,E,P\}$, where we identify family contacts with $F$, education and school contacts with $E$ and professional contacts with $P$, and the associated weights $\omega_F,\omega_E$ and $\omega_P$.
 The particular structure of these social interaction matrices was determined empirically in \cite{Betal,PCJ}.
-Here, according to these observations, we propose suitable mathematical functions that can be calibrated to reproduce empirical observations.
+Here, according to these observations, we propose suitable mathematical functions that can be calibrated to reproduce empirical observations, in what follow we normalize $\beta_e=1$ and $a_{\rm max}=1$.}